 Payment is required at the time of treatment.
 Private medical fund rebates can be claimed at the time of consultation.
 We also offer a concession rate for those who hold health care cards or full-time students (please show at time of payment).
 If financial problems arise during the course of your treatment, please speak candidly to your Chiropractor.

 We would appreciate 24 hours notice to any cancellations or changes to your appointments.
-A fee may to payable if this notice is not given.
+A fee may be payable if this notice is not given.

 Appointments can be made online using the BOOK NOW button on our home page or following the link: https://booking.warragulchiropracticcentre.com.au/bookinggateway If you haven’t seen your chiropractor in over 12 months please call our clinic (56221322) to make your appointment as a longer appointment time will be allocated.